The Ultimate In Birding Tours

 The Dibru River, which forms the southern boundary of the park, is an excellent site for the endangered, virtually blind, and amazingly long-snouted Ganges Indus Dolphin; which is currently only known from less than 20% of its original range.
 There are also wild Water Buffaloes in the area.

-Northeast India: Day 18 Today we will head north-east and make our way to the Mishmi Hills for a four nights stay.
+Northeast India: Day 14 Today, we will head northeast and make our way to the base of the Mishmi Hills for a four-night stay at Roing.

 The huge Brahmaputra River is an amazing sight and soon we are crossing the Arunachal Pradesh border before reaching the town of Roing at the foot of the hills.